 Table of Contents

-Skopelos belongs to the archipelago of the Sporades, and more specifically of the Northern Sporades, being the second island of the Sporades after the equally popular Skiathos.
+The island of Skopelos belongs to the archipelago of the Sporades (yeap, we can see island-hopping dreams already forming in your mind) and more specifically of the Northern Sporades, being the second island of the Sporades after the equally popular Skiathos.

-In ancient times, Skopelos was known as ‘Peparithos and’ was famous for its wine.
+The island was known as ‘Peparithos’ and was famous for its wine in ancient times.
 It is said that it was originally inhabited by Cretans, whose leader was Stafylos, who was the son of Ariadne.
 The current name was given during the Hellenistic period.
 It is most likely that it was named ‘Skopelos’ in the 4th century AD.

 Reasons to visit Skopelos

 1. For its delectable local cuisine.
 Skopelos’ plum, known around the world for its antioxidant property, is included in most of the traditional dishes that you should try to taste.
-The ‘rofos’ fish stew, beef or pork with plums, and plum spoon sweet are some of the traditional dishes that will ignite your senses.
-Of course, you should not forget the Skopelos’ cheese pie, ‘hamalia’ and macaroons.
+The ‘rofos’ fish stew, beef or pork with plums, and plum spoon sweet are some traditional dishes that will ignite your senses.
+But, of course, you should not forget the Skopelos’ cheese pie, ‘hamalia’ and macaroons.

-2. With dense forests that cover almost 80% of its land, Skopelos is considered the greenest island in the Aegean, with good tourist infrastructure, but also with an unspoiled traditional character.
+2. With dense forests that cover almost 80% of its land, Skopelos is considered the greenest island in the Aegean, with good tourist infrastructure and an unspoiled traditional character.

 3. Skopelos is an island with wonderful contrasts, a continuous journey through time.
 It has a very rich and varied natural environment and despite its small size, it presents rare geomorphology with strong contrasts and many areas of high ecological value.

-5. The more adventurous visitors can climb a hundred steps carved into the rock and enjoy the stunning view of the north, steep side of the island.
+5. The more adventurous visitors can climb a hundred steps carved into the rock and enjoy the stunning view of the north coast, the steep side of the island.
 Next to Ai-Giannis is the Cave, an enclosed space reminiscent of a swimming pool.
-In the direction of Perivoliou, it is worth visiting the homonymous beach with the rich seabed and the Gourouni Lighthouse which is an architectural masterpiece.
+Finally, in the direction of Perivoliou, it is worth visiting the homonymous beach with the rich seabed and the Gourouni Lighthouse which is an architectural masterpiece.